Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 </div>
 </div>

+# 📃 Patent
 - [Low-power-consumption stereo matching system and method for acquiring depth information](https://worldwide.espacenet.com/patent/search/family/073657313/publication/CN112070821A?q=CN112070821A), **2020**, *CN Patent, CN112070821A / WO2022021912A1*

+# 🍀 Tape Out
+- An energy-efficient pipelined and configurable 3D point cloud-based neural network accelerator is being designed in TSMC 28-nm HPC technology with an area of 2.0 mm×1.5 mm and is taped out in July 2023.
+- A 4.5 TOPS/W sparse 3D-CNN accelerator for real-time 3D understanding was fabricated in UMC 55-nm low-power CMOS technology with an area of 4.2 mm×3.6 mm in August 2020.

 # 🚀 Skills
 - Proficient in digital integrated circuit (IC) front-end development, neural network model compression and FPGA development.
 - Familiar with Verilog HDL, PyTorch, Intel Distiller (Model Compression), Cadence (Genus and NCSim), Vivado.
 - Knowledgeable in Python, JAVA, MATLAB, Shell, Makefile.

 # ![0D4D876E](https://github.com/Yuzhe-Fu/Yuzhe-Fu.github.io/assets/54790390/34cd68b3-1087-400d-9c3a-1ea97768f74c) About Me:
 - I am a easy-going and spirited individual with a passion for life.
 My enthusiasm not only drives my own life but also positively influences those around me.
-At the same time, I enjoy participating in various volunteer activities, and my volunteer time has exceeded 100 hours.
 - Interests and Hobbies: fitness, jogging, swimming, photography, traveling.
-(Here is a short [📸 video](https://www.bilibili.com/video/BV19q4y1H716/?vd_source=5c9e9ee79e4910700f06815b0fd41bf3) about my graduation trip.)
+(Here is a short [📸 video](https://www.bilibili.com/video/BV19q4y1H716/?vd_source=5c9e9ee79e4910700f06815b0fd41bf3) about my graduation trip in 2021.)

 <!--
 # 🔥 News